T-vK/WhoLockedMe/README.md

 #### Credits
  * Credits to HotkeyIt for the super complicated handle retrievement!
  * Credits to jNizM for the neat QueryDosDevice function!
- * Credits to Lexikos and "just me" for the GetIconGroupNameByIndex fucntion!
- * Credits to "just me" for translating the whole script into AHK 1.1 and also for GetPathNameByHandle and GetIconByPath!
+ * Credits to "just me" for translating all the handle retrievement stuff into AHK 1.1 and also for GetPathNameByHandle and GetIconByPath!
- * If I forgot to put *your* name into this list, tell me please!
+ * If *your* name or someone elses is missing from this list, tell me please!

 #### Links
  * [Development topic on autohotkey.com](https://autohotkey.com/boards/viewtopic.php?p=80447)